-- The kind of relevant land with the highest consideration is the dominant kind of relevant land. - 3) The total fee for all land actions is the same as the fee that would apply for a single acquisition of the dominant kind of land for consideration equal to the aggregate consideration (the sum of all kinds of relevant land).
+- 2) The kind of relevant land with the highest consideration is the dominant kind of relevant land. - 3) The total fee for all land actions is the same as the fee that would apply for a single acquisition of the dominant kind of land with a consideration equal to the aggregate consideration (the sum of all kinds of relevant land).